Miltonly/Streets/Broadway Avenue

 Which schools serve Broadway Avenue?

 Public elementary students attend Robert Baldwin Public School, located directly on the street.
-Catholic elementary draws to Guardian Angels Catholic Elementary School.
-Secondary students go to Milton District High School (public) or St. Kateri Tekakwitha Catholic Secondary School (Catholic).
+Secondary students go to Milton District High School, a three-minute drive.
+Catholic options include Guardian Angels Catholic Elementary and St. Kateri Tekakwitha Catholic Secondary.

 How far is Broadway Avenue from Toronto?